blakadder/zigbee/_zigbee/Sonoff_SNZB-04.md

 Sometimes the battery is not mounted firmly which prevents the device from pairing properly.
 [Adding a washer between the battery holder](https://i.postimg.cc/SKkJmrpc/20210102-235846-1.jpg) and the battery or increasing the pressure on the holder fixes this.

+#### Battery replacement

+In theory these devices should automatically re-join the network after battery replacement.
+I have observed that (at least when working with deconz) they dometimes do not.
+When they do it is immediately obvious - the status in Phoscon (deconz) is immediately updated, with the device showing open or closed rather than unavailable.
+When they don't, nothing happens, with the device continuing to show as unavailable.
+To re-pair them it isn't necessary to delete them and create a new device.
+Instead:
+ - Replace the battery
+ - In Phoscon go to *Devices > Sensors > Add new sensor*
+ - Click *Other* to start it searching for new devices
+ - Put into pairing mode as described above
+Fairly quickly the device will be re-connected as it originally was.
+You won't need to re-create it in Deconz or Home Assistant.
+Hopefully other bluetooth stacks behave the same.